Two days in Palm Cove

 4pm - Beach stroll

-Wandering along the path that dips and dives around the coconut palms it’s pretty obvious how this place got its name.
-Because we’re still feeling a little giddy from the chocolate tart sugar rush we decide to count the palm trees lining Palm Cove’s Esplanade.
-Easily distracted by music and a sandwich board advertising Happy Hour cocktails, we give up at 37.
+Wander along the path that dips and dives around the coconut palms and it will be pretty obvious how this place got its name.
+Walk off the food coma and count the palm trees lining Palm Cove’s Esplanade.
+But with an abundance of music and a sandwich board advertising Happy Hour cocktails, you may just get distracted and give up at 37.
 Palm trees, not cocktails.

 7pm - Dinner

 Nu Nu’s is arguably the best restaurant in Palm Cove.
-It’s definitely the only one that has absolute beach frontage so we planned ahead and made a reservation weeks ago!
-Nu Nu’s makes regular red carpet appearances on ‘best of’ lists so we’ve come with high expectations.
-We allow Chef Nick Holloway to unleash his creativity and surprise us with a 7 seven course tasting menu.
-At $110 pp (ad $89pp if you want matched wines too) it’s not the sort of dinner you’d do every night.
-But then again: beachfront, Palm Cove, the waves are lapping the shore, a full moon rises on the watery horizon.
+It’s definitely the only one that has absolute beach frontage so plan ahead and make a reservation.
+Nu Nu’s makes regular red carpet appearances on ‘best of’ lists so comes with high expectations.
+Chef Nick Holloway unleashes his creativity with culinary delights such as wok fried North Queensland mudcrab and sugar cane smoked duck.
+After you’ve finished your main, relax with a drink and look out on the beach – the waves are lapping the shore and a moon rises on the watery horizon.
 It’s a perfect evening.

 10pm - Lay your head